Brian Collisson, PhD

 Professor, Department of Psychology

-His research has been published in leading journals including Psychological Science, Social Psychological and Personality Science, Personality and Individual Differences, and the Journal of Social and Personal Relationships, and has received media coverage in outlets such as Time, The New York Times, Scientific American, NPR, and CNN.
-He is also a regular contributor to Psychology Today, where he translates emerging relationship science into accessible, research-informed content for the public.
+His research has been published in leading outlets such as Psychological Science, Social Psychological and Personality Science, Personality and Individual Differences, and the Journal of Social and Personal Relationships.
+Collisson has also received media coverage in The New York Times, Time, Scientific American, NPR, and CNN.
+He is also a regular contributor to Psychology Today, where he translates emerging findings into accessible insights for the public.

 Education

-- BA, Psychology, California State University, San Bernardino
+- BA, Psychology, California State University, San Bernardino, 2009

 Academic Area